 - Onion and Garlic Are on the list of foods that contain prebiotics.
 Prebiotics are good for gut health.

-Here's a quick overview of the steps to make this soup.
+Here's a quick overview of the steps to make this Carrot and Lentil Soup.
 For the full list of ingredients and instructions, scroll down to the recipe.

-- Add spices, lentils, and broth.
-Stir.
-Bring to a boil.
+- Bring to a boil.
 Reduce heat and let simmer for 30-35 minutes.

-- Add balsamic vinegar, salt, pepper, and kale or spinach pieces.
-Stir.
+- Stir in balsamic vinegar, salt, and pepper.

 - Remove from heat and enjoy!